Paul Linsell

 [email protected]

 It is sensible to explore the option of mediation early on if you think it is something that might work for you.
-The earlier mediation is considered, the less likely it is that costs will have been incurred on any alternative processes or that views will have become entrenched on certain issues.
+The earlier mediation is considered, the less likely it is that costs will have been incurred on any alternative processes or that views will have become fortified on certain issues.

 However, mediation is usually an option at any stage of your relationship breakdown process and irrespective of whether a court process has begun or not.